fadnavismehul/sql-preview-cursor/README.md

-# Presto Query Runner for VS Code
+# SQL Preview for VS Code

 A Visual Studio Code extension for connecting to Presto/Trino databases, running SQL queries, and visualizing results directly within your editor.